Night-Time Skin Care Regimen

 Women who are conscious about their complexion know that every last pore needs and deserves careful attention.
-The diligent process of fine tuning your skin begins with routine cleansing, and creating a nightly ritual involving hydrating and rather reparative must-haves.
+The diligent process of fine-tuning your skin begins with routine cleansing and creating a nightly ritual involving hydrating and rather reparative must-haves.
 This process can be quite confusing at best, and dauntingly perilous at its worst.
 However, did you know that enhancing your overall results could be as simple as using certain products at night?

 As you sleep, the skin cells regenerate up to 2 times faster than in the daytime, to repair the damage caused by exposure to UV rays, stress, and pollution during the day.
 While you might do your best to protect your skin from such damage with sunscreen and antioxidants every morning, some damage is still inevitable.
-Therefore, you need to adapt a nightly skin regimen that compliments the function of your skin at night.
+Therefore, you need to adopt a nightly skin regimen that compliments the function of your skin at night.